 Jafar Armstrong, Jordan Genmark-Heath, Jeremiah Owusu-Koramoah, and Jonathan Doerer were all committed elsewhere on January 1, 2017.
 All five ultimately signed LOI’s with Notre Dame in February.

-Specifically with regards to Stanford, however, the early signing period will likely impact them much more than it will Notre Dame, however, and that could help the Irish in their head to head battles with the Cardinal.
+Specifically with regards to Stanford, however, the early signing period will likely impact them much more than it will Notre Dame.
+That should help the Irish in their head to head battles with the Cardinal.

 Odds are neither of these two rules will have drastic impacts on Notre Dame’s recruiting efforts overall.
 Winning on Saturday afternoons and evenings will do that.
-These two new rules could, however, make the difference between a head to head battle or two a year with Stanford, however.
+These two new rules could, however, make the difference between a head to head battle or two a year with Stanford.

 Considering that the last five contests between Notre Dame and Stanford have been decided by an average of just 5.2 points with none being decided by more than a touchdown, one or two head to head battles a year could make a big difference.